The entire cannabis plant was once demonized for its psychoactive effects.

 As we mentioned earlier, Delta-8 is found in only trace quantities in hemp plants.
 That makes it extremely difficult for cannabis growers and manufacturers to obtain a significant amount of this compound.
 That is why some companies had started to derive this compound through the chemical synthesis of other cannabinoids.

-However, the law forbids the derivation of any cannabinoid compound from another compound – even if the source compound is naturally obtained from hemp.
+However, the law prohibits anyone from deriving any cannabinoid compound from another compound – even if they naturally obtain the source compound from hemp.

 While some illegal brands continue to do that, other, more responsible, ones have opted to derive Delta-8 from CBD.
 Numerous other legitimate companies still adhere to the “legal” way of deriving Delta-8, i.e., directly from hemp, making their products extremely expensive owing to the massive amount of plant material required to get substantial levels of this compound to manufacture any product.